6 Differences Between Heuchera and Heucherella

 Both plants have beautiful leaves 3-4 inches across.
 The leaves are attached to the stem by long leaf petioles.

 Heucherella has inherited more dissected leaves from Tiarella.
-Its leaf lobes are much more pronounced and very often also divided into even smaller lobes.
+Its leaf lobes are much more pronounced and divided into even smaller lobes.
 The tips of the lobes are narrower and more elongated.

-Heuchera has more rounded leaves.
-The lobes of the leaves are much less pronounced.
-The leaf margin is only wavy but has no deep dissections.
-Some species have a serrated edge but the cuts are still not deep.
+Heuchera has more rounded leaves with much less pronounced lobes.
+The leaf margin is wavy, but it does not have deep dissections.
+Some species have a serrated edge, but the cuts are still not deep.

 As for leaf color, both plants have many varieties of different colors.
 There are even two or three-color varieties.
-But in general, Heuchera has more variations because its cultivation has a longer history.
+However, generally, Heuchera has more variations because its cultivation has a more extended history.
 Now you can even find variegated heucheras.

 heuchera vs heucherella